coldini/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+#Game assignment
-A 5 way game of rock paper scissors for an assignment
+#This is just a simple rerun on rock paper scissors